dmgie/ClInt/README.md

 The output of the pipeline will then be provided in the foldering given to the `--output_dir` parameter.

+Instead of providing an input folder of reads, it is also possible to provide a samplesheet via the `--samplesheet` parameter.
+This is formatted as a CSV in 3 columns with "sample,fastq_1,fastq_2" as the headers, where `sample` is an identifier for a set of paired-end reads.

 *Running inside Singularity*:
 All that is required to run the pipeline, is to provide either a local path to the main "ClInt.sif" singularity container, or a link to a library which hosts the container.
 To do this, inside the `nextflow.config` file, modify the singularity profile - specifically the `container` variable inside the `process` block.
 Either provide a relative (`file://<relative_path>`), absolute path (`file:///<absolute_path>`) or a link.
 If given a link, it will download the containers into a temporary/cache directory, defined by the system's `SINGULARITY_CACHEDIR` environment variable.